 Private School Choice:

 According to the Keeping Pace with K-12 Online Learning report, Virginia has a state-led online program, Virtual Virginia (VVA), and several district programs.
-As of the 2011-2012 school year, 13 multi-division programs are authorized to provide both supplemental and full-time online programs for students.
-During the 2010-2011 school year, VVA course enrollment stood at 6,352, an increase of 1 percent from the previous year.
+During the 2012-2013 school year, VVA course enrollment stood at 13,026, an increase of 50 percent from the previous year.
 While the state has several charter schools, there are no full-time online charter schools.